MujtabaFarooq1/imcrypto-website-jamstack/README.md

   <img alt="Gatsby" src="https://www.gatsbyjs.com/Gatsby-Monogram.svg" width="60" />
 </a>

-# Gatsby Starter Sanity Homepage
+# Gatsby With Sanity CMS

 Create a homepage using Gatsby and Sanity.
 This starter demonstrates how to use Sanity to build a homepage and can be customized to match your own visual branding.